arnauqb/qsosed/README.md

+# Disclaimer [This has not been mantained for a while, please review the code before using for your research.]

 # QSOSED

 This Python module handles various calculations involving the accretion physics of AGNs.
 In particular, it implements the [qsosed]("https://github.com/HEASARC/xspec_localmodels/tree/master/agnsed") model of Xspec, explained in [Kubota & Done (2018)]("https://arxiv.org/abs/1804.00171") to create the flux energy distribution in the UV/X-Ray band of an AGN.